tanvir-git/odoo-documentation/content/applications/services/helpdesk/advanced/after_sales.rst

 ====================

 As your business grows, having the right tool to support your helpdesk team on recording, tracking and managing issues raised easy and efficiently, is key.
-Odoo’s Helpdesk application allows you to generate credit notes, manage returns, products, repairs, grant coupons, and even plan onsite interventions from a ticket’s page.
+CoquiAPPs’s Helpdesk application allows you to generate credit notes, manage returns, products, repairs, grant coupons, and even plan onsite interventions from a ticket’s page.